sm3saurabh/fundamentals/runtime-analysis/README.md

 ### Space Complexity
 Space complexity can be briefly defined as the rate of growth of `memory` required by an algorithm with respect to it's input.

-For now, this section of the repository focuses on space complexity.
+For now, this section of the repository focuses on time complexity.